Florida Is Protecting Children - April 22nd, Hour 3

 We now have in my free state of Florida the next steps to protect your children.

-Has now filed a lawsuit against Snap Inc., they're the operator of Snapchat, which a lot of kids use, alleging violations of Florida law, specifically HB3 and the Florida Deceptive and Unfair Trade Practices Act.
+And the Attorney General, James Udmeyer, is going to join us in just a minute, has now filed a lawsuit against Snap Inc., the operator of Snapchat, which a lot of kids use, alleging violations of Florida law, specifically HB3 and the Florida Deceptive and Unfair Trade Practices Act.

-And the complaint is asserting that Snap has knowingly defied HB3, which prohibits social media platforms from providing accounts to users under 14 years of age and requires parental consent for users age 14 and 15.
+And the complaint is asserting that SNAP has knowingly defied HB3, which prohibits social media platforms from providing accounts to users under 14 years of age and requires parental consent for users age 14 and 15.

-Now, Snap is accused of failing to comply with these requirements and using addictive design features such as infinite scrolling, push notifications, interactive metrics that promote compulsive use among teenagers continuing, you know, contributing to a mental health crisis.
+Now, SNAP is accused of failing to comply with these requirements and using addictive design features such as infinite scrolling, push notifications, interactive metrics that promote compulsive use among teenagers, continuing, you know, contributing to a mental health crisis.

 I mean, these kids get on social media, and this is a danger, is they get addicted very quickly to social media.